 Perfect for coastal areas and exposed sites, the Myoporum genus is a hardy and fast-growing plant.
 Growing to around 6 metres in height, it’s another ‘watch where you put it’ species, better off as a wind-break boundary than a house-side plant!

 Plants for Clay Soils

 Clay soils can make planting hard work – hard work to dig, hard work to plant, and hard work to replace all of the plants that don’t make it!
-Try choosing from one of these Alter-Native-recommended plants to save yourself time, effort and money.
+Try choosing from one of these recommended plants to save yourself time, effort and money.

 The Coprosma genus covers a hugely variety of plants; each with a different set of likes and dislikes.
-For clay-like, heavy, non-draining soils, Alter-Natives recommend the repens species, as it is particularly hardy and – although it still prefers well drained soils – it can cope with heavy soils too.
+For clay-like, heavy, non-draining soils, we recommend the repens species, as it is particularly hardy and – although it still prefers well drained soils – it can cope with heavy soils too.

 Purple Akeake – Dodonaea Viscosa v. purpurea